AI Self-preferencing in Algorithmic Hiring: Empirical Evidence and Insights: Literature Review

+Our work also contributes to the growing literature on responsible practices in operations management, which emphasizes that operational decisions should be evaluated not only by efficiency but also by their broader implications for fairness and stakeholder welfare.
+Recent research highlights that dimensions such as fairness, equity, and employee well-being are central---rather than peripheral---to the design of effective and sustainable operational systems (e.g., \citealt{lee2018socially, netessine2022om, kesavan2022doing, wang2023mind}).
+This body of work underscores a core insight: responsible operations require careful attention to how system design choices shape downstream human outcomes, often in context-specific ways.

-Discrimination in labor markets has long been a central concern for both policymakers and economists, with extensive research documenting that certain race, gender, and age subpopulations face unfair treatment from recruiters in the hiring process \citep{bertrand2004emily, Kline2022, neumark2018experimental}.
+Hiring and screening provide a particularly salient application of these ideas.
+Discrimination in labor markets has long been a central concern for both policymakers and economists, with extensive research documenting that certain race, gender, and age subpopulations face unfair treatment from recruiters in the hiring process (e.g., \citealt{bertrand2004emily, Kline2022, neumark2018experimental}).
 Concerningly, studies such as \citet{datta2015automated} and \citet{lambrecht2019algorithmic} have further shown that, beyond human bias, algorithms deployed in hiring systems can also encode discriminatory behavior that disadvantages particular demographic groups.
-In recent years, the rise of LLMs with their increasing adoption in hiring systems has prompted researchers to empirically evaluate whether emerging LLM-powered hiring systems perpetuate similar forms of algorithmic discrimination.
-For instance, \citet{veldanda2023emily} replicated \citeauthor{bertrand2004emily}'s correspondence experiment to investigate LLM-driven hiring bias across gender, race, maternity status, pregnancy status, and political affiliation.
+In recent years, the rise of LLMs with their increasing adoption in hiring systems has prompted researchers to empirically evaluate whether emerging AI-driven hiring systems perpetuate similar forms of algorithmic discrimination.
+For instance, \citet{veldanda2023emily} replicated \citeauthor{bertrand2004emily}'s correspondence experiment to investigate AI-driven hiring bias across gender, race, maternity status, pregnancy status, and political affiliation.
 Additionally, \citet{an2024large} explored whether LLMs exhibit race- and gender-based discrimination through an experiment, in which LLMs write an email to a named job candidate about a hiring decision.
 Likewise, \citet{Nghiem2024} analyzed the extent to which LLMs exhibit bias toward applicants based on their first names when making employment recommendations.

-Our paper contributes to this rising literature by examining an overlooked bias in algorithmic hiring---the self-preference bias where LLMs disproportionately favor their own model-generated outputs over human or alternative LLM-generated responses.
-By uncovering this novel bias, our work highlights an emergent risk in algorithmic hiring systems that has yet to be addressed in current regulatory frameworks.